antoniotroiano/covid19tracker/README.md

     * Overview of daily data (confirmed / recovered / death / active cases) and daily increment
     * Additional data for:
         * Critical cases
+        * Critical per one mil.
-        * Death, recovery and increment rate
+        * Death, recovery and incidence rate
+        * Active per one mil.
+        * Recovered per one mil.
         * Population
             * Cases per 100.000
             * Deaths per 100.000
+        * Number of tests
+        * Tests per one mil.
     * Time series in different charts (line / bar)
     * A daily trend for confirmed, recovered and deaths (bar chart)
     * If available, additional data for provinces and districts